ItsNickBarry/auto-deployer/README.md

 }
 ```

-Note that the deployment mechanism a clone contract's constructor is not called and variables assignments outside of functions have no effect.
+Note that, due to the deployment mechanism, a clone contract's constructor is not called and variable assignments outside of functions have no effect.

 ### Warning